Thermal and optical conductivity in the Holstein model at half filling and at finite temperature in the Luttinger-liquid and charge-density-wave regime: Supplementary material

 When we compute the optimal basis in LBO, we truncate the eigenvalues of the reduced density matrix, $w_{\eta}$, such that

 For all the data shown in this work, we use $\epsilon_{\textrm{LBO}}=\epsilon_{\textrm{bond}}=10^{-9}$ and an imaginary time step $d \tau t_0=0.1$.
 To further verify that the data are converged with respect to varying those parameters, we calculate $\expval*{[\hat A^{Q}, \hat J^{Q}]}_T$ [related to the conductivities via the $f$-sum rule in Eq.~\eqref{eq:def_fsum}] for $Q=C$ and $Q=E$, $\expval*{\hat H}$, and $\expval*{\hat H^2} $ (the latter two are needed to compute the specific heat of the system).
 For the Luttinger-liquid (LL) parameters, we found a maximum relative difference for the observable $\expval*{[\hat A^{E}, \hat J^{E}]}_T$ of $0.017$ when using $d \tau t_0=0.01$ instead of $d \tau t_0=0.1$ for the temperatures used in this work (the maximum difference is for $T/t_0=0.1$ and decreasing when $T/t_0$ is increased).
-For the CDW parameters, the maximum relative difference is found for the same observable, and is $0.0026$ for the same change in $d\tau t_0$ at $T/t_0=0.4$.
+For the CDW parameters, the maximum relative difference is found for the same observable, and is $0.0062$ for the same change in $d\tau t_0$ at $T/t_0=1/3$.

-During the real-time evolution, we use single-site TDVP~\cite{haegeman_11,haegeman_16} and evolve the part of the state in the physical Hilbert space forwards in time and the part in the ancillary Hilbert space backward in time~\cite{karrasch2012,karrasch2013,kennes2016} (note that improvements to single-site TDVP have been suggested, e.g., Refs.~\cite{yang_20,Xu_21}).
+During the real-time evolution, we use single-site TDVP~\cite{haegeman_11,haegeman_16} and evolve the component of the state in the physical Hilbert space forwards in time and the component in the ancillary Hilbert space backward in time~\cite{karrasch2012,karrasch2013,kennes2016} (note that improvements to single-site TDVP have been suggested, e.g., Refs.~\cite{yang_20,Xu_21}).
 Since the algorithm does not increase the bond dimension of the state, we make sure that the dimension is sufficiently large by adapting the truncation parameter of the matrix-product state after applying the current operators $\hat J^Q$ as matrix-product operators (MPOs).
-The truncation is based on the singular values such that In Fig.~\ref{fig:diffeps}(a), we illustrate how the data converges by varying $\epsilon_{\textrm{bond}, \hat J^Q}$.
-When $\epsilon_{\textrm{bond}, \hat J^Q}$ is chosen too small, deviations in the correlation functions can be seen.
-Figure~\ref{fig:diffeps}(b) shows a correlation function in the CDW regime using different $\eta$.
-The initial decay is approximately independent thereof, but the later oscillations are significantly damped.
-We note that in general, convergence of both the correlation functions and the transport coefficients themselves must be monitored carefully.
+The truncation is based on the singular values such that